Continuing Education Units

 CEUs are awarded after your workshop or program ends.
 The process is very easy:

-- Each applicant completes the CEU participant form and pays the $25.00 fee.
-(After your program is approved for CEUs, we will send you a participant form that you can share with your participants.
+- Each participant completes the CEU transcript request form and pays the $25.00 fee.
+(After your program is approved for CEUs, we will send you a form that you can share with your participants.
 You can also download a blank form below.)

 - Email the completed participant form to Katharine Lehrman Carey.